-In a large saucepan over medium heat, bring the potatoes, milk and garlic to a gentle simmer.
-Continue simmering the potatoes for 15 minutes, until they just start to turn tender; be very careful not to overcook the potatoes as they need to hold their shape for layering in the pan.
+In a large saucepan over medium heat, bring the potatoes, milk, and garlic to a gentle simmer.
+Continue simmering the potatoes for 15 minutes, until they just start to turn tender; be very careful not to overcook them as they need to hold their shape for layering in the pan.

 Preheat the oven to 350F.

-Drain the milk from the pan and add the heavy cream, crème fraiche (or replace with the milk already used if you need to cut down and make the dish lighter), salt, pepper, and nutmeg to the hot potatoes.
+Drain the milk from the pan and add the heavy cream, crème fraiche (or replace with the milk already used (if you need to cut down ) salt, pepper, and nutmeg to the hot potatoes.

-Heat the cream mixture to barely a simmer (a few bubbles are fine but no more) for 10-15 minutes, until the potatoes are very tender, but again, not falling apart.
+Heat the cream mixture to barely a simmer (a few bubbles are fine but no more) for 10-15 minutes until the potatoes are very tender, but not falling apart.

-Butter a large baking dish and carefully, using a slotted spoon, lift the potatoes into the dish and layer carefully without breaking them up too much.
-Gently cover with the cream from the pan.
+Butter a large baking dish and carefully lift the potatoes into the dish and layer without breaking them up too much.
+Cover with the cream from the pan.

-Finally, sprinkle the Gruyere cheese over the potatoes and bake in the preheated oven for 20-25 minutes, until the potatoes are golden brown on top and the cream soaked up.
+Sprinkle the Gruyere cheese over the potatoes and bake in the oven for 20-25 minutes, until the potatoes are golden brown on top and the cream soaked up.

 Alternative Way to Serve a Gratin Dauphnois

-Alternately for a restaurant-style serving, you can leave the gratin to cool in the dish until cold then pop it into the refrigerator for at least a few hours, it will also keep well overnight.
-When ready, use a tart cutter for individual portions.
-They can be reheated by wrapping in foil and popping into a very hot oven.
+For a restaurant-style serving, leave the gratin to cool in the dish until cold then pop it into the refrigerator for a few hours or overnight.
+When ready, use a tart cutter for individual portions and reheat by wrapping in foil and popping into a very hot oven.